Legal Issue and Challenges faced by startup

 A co-founder’s agreement lays down all the terms and conditions between the co-founders of a start-up regarding how the business is going to operate be operated.
 The co-founder’s agreement may be an agreement that provides legal binding just in case there is any disagreement between the co-founders.

-A co-founder’s agreement must be drafted on the lines of the business and will state all the provisions concerning to factors that the co-founders are liable.
+A co-founder’s agreement must be drafted on the lines of the business and will state all the provisions concerning factors that the co-founders are liable for.
 The following provisions are the most important clauses of any co-founder’s agreement;

 (i) Ownership Clause